-AE505 Advanced Design and Optimization of Engineering Systems

-Paradigms for designing open-ended, complex and novel aerospace engineering problems demanding innovation, creativity, and entrepreneurship are defined in contexts of industry, society, economics, etc...
-Solutions must consider requirement specifications, properties of systems, candidate alternative solutions in conceptual design, layout design and details, manufacturing plan, acceptance requirements, maintenance plan, etc..., and define processes and products, components and machine elements.
+AE505 Advanced Design and Optimization of Engineering Systems manufacturing plan, acceptance requirements, maintenance plan, etc.., and define processes and products, components and machine elements.
 Advanced solution processes and methods and relationships to other methodologies and best industrial practices are established.
 Optimal solution to the design paradigms is explored using different numerical solutions strategies.
 Representative engineering problems are assigned and a design project supplements the course material.